Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 ## Variance and Standard deviation

 - The learner should be able to calculate the variance and standard deviation of a list of numbers
 - If you show the learner a plot of some data and ask them if standard deviation is meaningful they should be able to tell you.
-E.g. ,: Is it worth calculating the standard deviation of an exponential distribution?
+E.g. is it worth calculating the standard deviation of an exponential distribution?
 - If you have a normal distribution where the curve is flat, and another one where the curve is pointy, then which one has the higher standard deviation?

 ## Correlation coefficient `R`